railsadminteam/rails_admin/docs/theming-and-customization.md

 Please follow the convention: `rails_admin_` prefix for all RailsAdmin related gems.

-Once done, upload it on Github with a valid gemspec (change your name, email and project descriptions) to share your work.
+Once done, upload it on Github with a valid gemspec (change authors, email and project descriptions) to share your work.

 ### CSS